XUDOR/_CASSETTE/README.md

 # _CASSETTE

-_CASSETTE is a straightforward, browser-based MP3 player built with HTML, CSS, and JavaScript.
+_CASSETTE is a straightforward, browser-based MP3 player built with HTML,
+CSS,
+and JavaScript.
 It utilizes the Web Audio API to provide a simple and functional music playback experience.

+Node.js & Express

 ## About